Matt-McConway/nzmsa-2018-steam-roulette/README.md

 My submission for NZ MSA 2018 Phase 1

 ## What is it?
-Steam Roulette does what it says on the tin - it will pick a random game from your library for you to play.
+Steam Roulette does what it says on the tin - it will pick a random game from your library for you to play when you just can't decide!

 ## How does it work?